 Another week packed with exciting East Bay food news, including a new sushi restaurant from the Bowl'd crew, and a new Berkeley bakery.

 After failing to renew its lease, La Farine is shutting its doors after ten years on Solano Avenue.

-Two lifelong friends have teamed up to renovate a former bike shop in South Berkeley to create a new neighborhood restaurant in an area that’s undergone a revival this year.
+Two pre-school friends have teamed up to buy and renovate a former bike repair shop in South Berkeley to create a new neighborhood restaurant.

 INSTITUTE OF MOSAIC ART After eight years at 3001 Chapman St. in southwest Oakland, the Institute of Mosaic Art has moved to Berkeley and will open July 6.
 Students Isle Cordoni and her daughter Sophia Cordoni recently purchased the organization from mosaic artist Laurel True, who founded it in 2005.
 The new Berkeley location, at 805 Allston Way between Fifth and Sixth streets, will provide more studio space and allow the new owners to offer a larger inventory of art supplies for sale.
 According to information released by the institute, it is the largest and oldest mosaic school in the United States.

 Think you know food in the East Bay?
-Prove it by naming the restaurant and dish in the comments section below to win our latest contest.
-(Photos by Emilie Raguso)
+Prove it by naming the restaurant and dish in the comments section to win our latest contest.